 Bright and colorful lantern displays pop up in Tsim Sha Tsui along the promenade area.

-This is a fairly easy spot to pop in for tourists as it's just around the corner from the Star Ferry
+This is a fairly easy spot to pop in for visitors as it's just around the corner from the Star Ferry

 Terminal and the TST metro station.

-This is one of the longest running lantern displays during the celebration as they normally run for
+This is one of the longest running lantern displays during the celebration.

 Where?: Tsim Sha Tsui Promenade and Cultural Centre Piazza near the Clocktower